bringsyrup/wikinet/README.md

 the end result of running the command line interface is a png showing the visual map, and a firefox window containing the hyperlinks so you can actually go to the filtered links. to change this functionality to use your preferred browser, replace the `call(['firefox','links.html'])` input found in wikinet's `network` method with the appropriate terminal command for your browser.
 ## dependencies:

-unfortunately, the wikinet class uses a lot of not-so-common libraries that you might don't have.

  - pattern (github [here](https://github.com/clips/pattern))
 	- pip install pattern
  - beautiful soup (home page [here](http://www.crummy.com/software/BeautifulSoup/))